OpenRefine/OpenRefine/docs/docs/manual/facets.md

 ```

 :::info Faceting Row numbers
 It might be non-obvious, but the GREL [expression](expressions) `row.index` can be used in many ways for creating unique row ids when joining, or help with faceting.
-Add a new column with the expression `row.index+1` and then use a Custom Numeric Facet.
-Or apply a Custom Numeric Facet on a column to group by clusters of row numbers, for example with an expression `row.index/100` or `row.index/1000`.
+Apply a Custom Numeric Facet on a column to group by clusters of row numbers, for example with an expression `row.index/100` or `row.index/1000`.

 You can learn more about numeric-modification functions on the [Expressions page](expressions).